The Clean Energy for Rural and Remote Communities (CERRC) program is fully committed and is no longer accepting applications under any funding stream.

 Previously funded projects

 Launched in 2018, the CERRC program was allocated $220 million over 8 years to reduce diesel reliance for heat and power in Indigenous and remote communities.
 CERRC received an additional $233 million over 5 years through Budget 2021.
-The program has supported 111 projects nationally, including capacity building initiatives, large capital projects, innovation projects, and bioheat projects.
+The program has supported over 230 projects nationally, that advance local renewable energy solutions, reduced greenhouse gas emissions, and contribute to environmental, social, and economic benefits for communities.
 Want to learn more about what type of projects CERRC has funded?
 Check out the list of currently funded projects.

 NRCan’s Indigenous Off-Diesel Initiative supports 14 Indigenous clean energy champions and their communities and has provided over $28 million for community clean energy planning, engagement, and implementing projects.
 This initiative is delivered in collaboration with the Indigenous Clean Energy Social Enterprise and the Pembina Institute.